benbrastmckie/ModalHistory/1_modal_logic/00_week/00_week.md

     - Unravel the recent origins of modal logic
     - Gain familiarity with modal logic
     - Learn the methods that have supported its development
-    - Build perspective towards new theories
+    - Build perspective towards developing new theories
-  - There is a lot we won't do
+  - There is a lot we won't cover in the seminar meetings
     - Applications (philosophy, linguistics, CS)
     - Metalogic
 3) Four Modules